 Daphné and Alban spent a a couple of weeks of most summers that they lived in the US with Pierre, their dad, and his family in France, mostly in and around Paris.
 That was their most regular time with their papa – he visited them once in California, as far as I know, during the entire 13 years that we all lived here together – and they both looked forward a whole lot to each vacation with him in France .

-By 2009, Daphné was becoming increasingly interested in photography (which had been her maternal grandfather’s career), and after her and Alban’s vacation with Pierre that summer, I asked if I could have copies of the photos which she had taken.
+By 2009, Daphné was becoming increasingly interested in photography (which had been her maternal grandfather’s profession), and after her and Alban’s vacation with Pierre that summer, I asked if I could have copies of the photos which she had taken.
 She was fine with that: thank you very much!
 That gesture opened a window on her and Alban’s world that I would never otherwise have been able to see through.

 The photos on this page are all hers from that trip.
 As was typical of their summers, only a portion of the four or five weeks that they spent in France was actually spent with their father.
 The rest was typically spent at La Grée with their grandfather, and if their maman visited France at the same time, which happened a few times, with her, Charlie and Alex.

 They checked out more personal souvenirs too during this initial orientation.
 Daphné was just seven years old when she and Alban left Paris, and Alban almost five, and so she at least remembered her old school and their old neighborhood.
 I think that Alban had attended the same school, perhaps just for his last year or term in Paris, but honestly don’t know.
-I wasn’t around their neighborhood at all during early 2004.
+I wasn’t around their neighborhood at all during early 1994.

 They visited the building housing all these apartments too, and duly photographed its frontage on to the street.
 When they still lived there, Marie-Hélène liked to stroll in the Square with the children on weekend afternoons (she worked full time during the week).
 Her mother had taken her there when she was a little girl: her parents lived for most of their marriage in the apartment on the first floor which Denis and Marie-Hélène now own.

 Her mother almost jumped out of her chair when she saw the picture back in Santa Cruz: “that’s where I lost my keys when I was a little girl!”
 Mother-daughter communication was always a specialty of our house.

 During that initial stay in Paris, they attended a Pierre Brun family function.
 I forget exactly which function, but think that it had something to do with Alexandre, his first son, the only issue of his first and only marriage, who is himself married now and has started his own family.